-MCC IT was not in strict compliance with Minimum Standards with regard to system audit logging, firewall configuration and internet protocol (IP) host registration.
+RO was not in strict compliance with Minimum Standards with regard to system audit logging, scanning for sensitive data, and IP host registration.

-The UCSD Minimum Standards are intended to reduce the risk that UCSD computing equipment and data are compromised.
-Computing equipment not meeting the standards represents a significant potential security threat, which could result in significant costs when security breaches occur.
+The UCSD Minimum Standards were implemented to reduce the risk that UCSD computing equipment and data are compromised.
+Computing equipment configurations or IT management processes that do not meet Minimum Standards represent a significant potential security threat, which could result in substantial mitigation costs if security breaches occur.